JasonYinDev/techui-vue3-lite-demo/README.md

 This is not a development package, but a packaged demo site and documentation.

-If you need a development kit, please jump to the following address.
+If you need to view development kits, demos, and documents, please jump to the following address.

-It can be accessed through the following links

 [TechUI-lite Demo](https://lite.techui.net)